moorara/interview/cheatsheets/1-algorithms.md

 **Overlapping Subproblems**

+  - **Top-down with memoization**:
     1. Implement a simple recursive algorithm for the problem using the optimal sub-structure.
-  2. **Top-down with memoization**: modify the recursive algorithm to save the result of each subproblem and do not solve the same subproblems again.
+    2. modify the recursive algorithm to save the result of each subproblem and do not solve the same subproblems again.
+    - Top-down method is a _depth first search (DFS)_ of the _subproblem graph_.
+  - **Bottom-up**:
-  3. **Bottom-up**: solve the subproblems from the smallest size to the largest, and save the solution (a notion of size for the problem is required).
+    - solve the subproblems from the smallest size to the largest, and save the solution (a notion of size for the problem is required).
-     Each subproblem is solved only once, and when solving a subproblem, all of the smaller subproblems are already solved.
+    - Each subproblem is solved only once, and when solving a subproblem, all of the smaller subproblems are already solved.
+    - Bottom-up method is the _reverse topological sort_ of the _subproblem graph_ (or the _topological sort_ of the _transpose subproblem graph_).

 **Subproblem Graph**